 And he straitly charged them that they should not make him known.

-A strange form of flattery, don’t you think?
-And Jesus had none of it, with His authority He commanded them to not make Him known.
-The enemy had a plan of attack, Satan was sacrificing his front-line pawns just like a battle formation.
-Attacking the front line, the only line by sending people that were demonically possessed and yelling, “We know who you are thou Son of God!”
+A strange form of flattery.
+And Jesus had none of it; with His authority, He commanded them not to make Him known.
+The enemy had a plan of attack.
+Satan was sacrificing his front-line pawns just like a battle formation.
+Attacking the front line, the only line by sending people that were demonically possessed and yelling, "We know who you are thou Son of God!"

 But what was he trying to accomplish?
-My first guess would be pride, puff Jesus up, crack that armor that so easily causes all of us to fall.
-But Jesus was having none of that, He didn’t need the witness from the enemy, He wouldn’t accept the flattery offered by Satan.
+My first guess would be pride, puff Jesus up, crack that armor that so quickly causes all of us to fall.
+He didn't need the witness from the enemy, and He wouldn't accept the flattery offered by Satan.

 Jesus chose the time; he would reveal himself.

 The enemy uses the tactic of pride to make us all fall.
-Often it is subtle, little thoughts that creep in unawares and then we notice maybe were not hearing from the Lord like we used to.
-Yep, time for a pride check.
+Often it is subtle, little thoughts that creep in unawares, and then we notice maybe were not hearing from the Lord like we used to.
+Yep, it's time for a pride check.

-Once I spent a considerable amount of time painting my mailbox out front, then I began to notice how all my neighbor’s mailboxes needed to be painted.
-I started to think, ‘Man, I’ve got the nicest looking mailbox in the neighborhood.”
+Once I spent a considerable amount of time painting my mailbox.
+I began to notice how all my neighbor's mailboxes needed painting.
+I started to think, 'Man, I've got the nicest looking mailbox in the neighborhood."

 The arrogant shall not stand in Thy sight; Thou hatest all workers of iniquity.